jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ## Conclusion

 Expressing correlations has never been this challenging.
-No need to thank me.
-But if you really insist, feel free to insult me [on Xitter](https://twitter.com/jfet97).
+No need to thank me, but if you really insist, feel free to insult me [on Xitter](https://twitter.com/jfet97).